usccolumbia/deeperGATGNN/README.md

 <a name="dataset"></a>
 ## Datasets
-The datasets for our research can be found inside the data folder.
+The instruction and code to download the datasets for our research can be found inside the data folder, which are all provided by [MatDeepLearn](https://github.com/vxfung/MatDeepLearn).
 Follow the instructions.txt inside each dataset for getting the full data.
 The bulk materials formation energy dataset and the bulk materials band gap dataset can also be found in <https://www.materialsproject.org/>.
 We also cited all the resources in our paper from where all the datasets were collected.

 <a name="usage"></a>
 ## Usage